No-tackle football a ‘knee-jerk reaction,’ coach says

 “The intention is to, almost be instructional,” Turpin said.
 It’s to teach the kids the game without having to go 70 yards to score a touchdown.
 It’s a way to introduce the game on a little bit different level.”

-The program is still being studied for its effectiveness and safety, and modified games likely won’t be rolled out across the country for several years, Turpin said.
+The program is still being studied for its effectiveness and safety, and modified games likely won’t be rolled out across the country for several years.
+Once enough data is gathered, the program could also find its way to Western New York, Turpin said.